sjoerdly/blog/_posts/2018-12-16-too-big-to-fail-are-you-heading-for-disaster.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>It may come as no surprise that an iterative and incremental approach is very well suited to drive both feedback loops to figure out and course correct.
-A framework like Scrum can heklp immenely, when coupled to a thourough (lean) ux approach.
+A framework like Scrum can help immensely, when coupled to a thourough (lean) ux approach.
 Driving both the focus on building great products (Scrum) and Addressing the right customer needs (lean UX).</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->